bluesky/scanspec/docs/tutorials/creating-a-spec.rst

     plot_spec(spec)

 This will create a Spec with 5 points, the first centred on 1, the last centred on 2.
-The black dots mark the middle points on the Path.
+The black dots mark the midpoints on the Path.
 The coloured lines mark the motion from the lower to upper bound of each point on the Path.
 The grey arrowhead marks the start of the scan, and the cross marks the end.